 However, it isn’t necessary to get a doctor to prescribe Pulsatilla.
 It is a natural remedy, is safe to use in pregnancy, and you can pick it up from the shelf in selected pharmacies or health stores in most countries.
 (If you can’t, buy on the internet, or consult a homeopath).
 A potency I have personally seen used successfully for turning breech babies, is Pulsatilla 30x and it is safe because it is a low potency remedy.
 Potencies 3C, 6C, 12C or 30C can also be used if a slightly higher dose is needed.
 High potencies should be taken only under the guidance of a homeopath or homeopathically trained doctor.

 There are many advantages to using this natural way to turn your baby.
 It’s inexpensive and totally without discomfort.
 It is probably the safest way of turning a breech baby, as it will simply not work if there is a physiological reason why your baby shouldn’t be turned.
 That also means that an ultrasound scan isn’t necessary.
 Sometimes if your doctor has tried to turn your baby round manually and it hasn’t worked, Pulsatilla will often do the trick.
-It can turn a baby in the last week, or even days before the birth.
+It can turn a baby in the last week, or even days before the birth and in early labour.

 HOW TO MAKE IT WORK